 increment = 1 while increment > 0: print ('Increment = ', increment) increment = increment + 1 if increment == 10: break

-Indeed we got the same results as in the third example:
+Run the code and you’ll indeed get the same results as in the third example: